Fitness Model Michie Peachie Does Quad, Glute & Hamstring Routine In Skimpy Leopard Bikini

-Michie Peachie took to her wildly popular Instagram page to share a series of videos of her workout while clad in a sexy, leopard print bikini.
-Ever since tying the knot in the Maldives last month, the model has been sharing sexy photos and videos from her tropical getaway that has appeared to go on for weeks.
-The most recent series of videos does not have the location geotagged but the bombshell appeared to be in the Maldives.
+Michie Peachie took to her wildly popular Instagram page to share a series of videos of her workout while clad in a sexy leopard print bikini.
+Ever since tying the knot in the Maldives last month, the model has been sharing photos and videos from her tropical getaway that has appeared to go on for weeks.
+The most recent clips do not have the location geotagged but the bombshell seemed to be in the Maldives once again.

 The first short clip in the series started off at an aerial angle, panning over a bunch of tiki huts that stood over the ocean before focusing on Peachie doing a workout on the rooftop.
-The brunette beauty looked flawless as she powered through a number of different workouts while clad in a pink leopard print bikini that showcased her incredibly ripped body from her chiseled arms right down to her muscular legs.
+The brunette beauty looked flawless as she powered through a number of different workouts while wearing a pink leopard-print bikini that showcased her incredibly ripped body, from her chiseled arms right down to her muscular legs.

-She wore her long, dark locks pulled back in a high ponytail and appeared to be sporting a little hint of makeup including eyeliner and mascara.
-The remaining two clips in the series were very similar to the first and showed the bombshell using a resistance band as she demonstrated a number of different workouts.
+The model wore her long, dark locks pulled back in a high ponytail and appeared to be sporting a little hint of makeup, including eyeliner and mascara.

+The remaining two clips were very similar to the first and showed the bombshell using a resistance band as she demonstrated various exercises.
 In the caption of the update, she told her followers that she was doing a hamstring, glute, and quad routine.

 View this post on Instagram